The best nursing chairs for your nursery

 Best nursing chair for comfort

-Our tester did however find that it was tricky to assemble with unclear instructions.
-The visible mechanisms were also not popular with our tester as well as some issues with recline positions.
-Mum tester Charlotte commented, "we found the chair difficult to lock into your chosen reclined position and the arms felt flimsy and were very easily moved and manipulated out of position."
+Our tester did, however, find that it was tricky to assemble with unclear instructions.
+The visible mechanisms were also not popular with our tester, and there were some issues with recline positions.
+Mum tester Charlotte commented, "We found the chair difficult to lock into your chosen reclined position, and the arms felt flimsy and were very easily moved and manipulated out of position."

 Read our full Obaby Reclining Glider Nursing Chair review here